Maddosaurus/maddosaurus.github.io/_posts/2020-06-19-honeypot-intro.md

 Low and Medium interaction HPs are often developed as scripts being run by an interpreter, i.e. Python.
 While they provide limited insight and are relatively easy to detect, they can be installed on virtually any OS that is able to run a fitting Python distribution.
 This could be anything ranging from a Raspberry Pi up to fully fledged standalone Hardware or cloud deployments.
 High interaction HPs are often based on virtualization or containerization technologies and require a more advanced setup.
 This includes using sufficiently powerful hardware, configuring the abstraction layer, and setting up VMs or containers.
 Therefore, goals, budget, and time constraints should be known before deciding which Honeypot will be deployed.

+Continue reading about deploying and customizing your honeypot in [Part 2]({% post_url 2020-11-24-honeypot-deyploment %})!